 In 1921 Jay Robb moved to San Bernadino, California, leaving Lute Robb and their son Leslie in Seattle.
 We don’t know why, and we can only speculate on the reasons for this separation.
 Perhaps Jay Robb wanted to retire to California (though he was only 50 years old) but Lute did not want to leave the Pacific Northwest, where she had been born and had five siblings and dozens of cousins, nieces and nephews.
 In 1921 Lute moved back into the Robb’s house in the Madrona neighborhood and there in 1924, her thirteen-year-old son Leslie died.

 Jay Robb never returned to Seattle and he died in California at age 57, in 1927.
 Seattle City Directory listings show Lute Robb as one of the managers of the Finlay & Robb Company for many years after her husband had left Seattle, and both she and Mary Wilson continued to own lots in the Wilson’s Exposition Heights plat into the 1930s.
-We can speculate that since they would not have been able to easily sell these lots, they continued to hold the lots as an investment in hopes that the value would increase and that eventually a good price would be offered.
+We can guess that since they would not have been able to easily sell these lots, they decided to continue to hold the lots as an investment in hopes that the value would increase and that eventually a good price would be offered.

 The Jenkins family prospers in Seattle